-- (w) Laboratory Studies.
-Covered Charges for diagnostic lab testing and services. - (x) Medical Supplies.
+(x) Laboratory Studies.
+Covered Charges for diagnostic lab testing and services.

+- Medical Supplies.
 The following supplies for use outside of a Hospital when prescribed by a Physician and deemed Medically Necessary to treat an Illness or Injury covered under this Plan: - Syringes and related supplies for conditions such as diabetes. - Injection aids, visual reading and urine test strips, glucagon emergency kits for treatment of diabetes.
-Note: Insulin pump and supplies will be payable under the separate Durable Medical Equipment benefit under this Plan. - Sterile or surgical dressings. - Catheters. - Splints, casts, and other devices used in the reduction of fractures and dislocations. - Colostomy bags and related supplies. - Supplies for renal dialysis equipment or machines. - (y) Mental Disorders and Substance Abuse Treatment.
+Note: Insulin pump and supplies will be payable under the separate Durable Medical Equipment benefit under this Plan.
+Omni-Pod insulin pumps are only covered through the pharmacy benefit plan. - Sterile or surgical dressings. - Catheters. - Splints, casts, and other devices used in the reduction of fractures and dislocations. - Colostomy bags and related supplies. - Supplies for renal dialysis equipment or machines. - Mental Disorders and Substance Abuse Treatment.
 Covered Charges for care, supplies, and treatment of Mental Disorders and Substance Abuse.